Computing Equilibria in Games with Stochastic Action Sets: Optimism and Sleeping Internal Regret

 \begin{remark} The notion of optimism in stochastic bandit settings often arises in UCB-type algorithms, which were introduced initially by~\cite{lai1985asymptotically}, while~\cite{auer2002finite} gave a finite-time analysis of the approach.
 While the terminology is similar, the notion of optimism used in the bandit setting gives finer control over the exploration by constructing confidence intervals based on past samples.
 Applying this approach to the GSAS setting could provide improved regret bounds, though we leave this investigation to future work. \end{remark}

 The optimistic counterpart to the MWU step (Line 8 in Algorithm~\ref{alg:si_mwu}) is given by:

 where $\ell^t(a_i\to a_i')$ is as defined in Equation~\eqref{eq:expert_loss}.
 We will henceforth refer to the modified algorithm as SI-OMWU.
 In static two-player zero-sum games, one can show both polylog regret and last-iterate convergence to Nash equilibria using OMWU.
 In stark contrast, in our setting we obtain a lower bound on the sleeping internal regret accrued by the SI-OMWU algorithm.
+Intuitively, in 2p0s-GSAS, the presence of stochastic action sets could induce action availabilities that preclude the predictability of loss vectors that is exploited by optimistic MWU, even in a simple GSAS based on Matching Pennies.

 \begin{proposition} There exists a 2p0s-GSAS where SI-OMWU obtains internal sleeping regret $R^{\mathsf{INT}}_{T,i}(a_i\rightarrow a_i') \geq \Omega(\sqrt{T})$ for all $a_i, a_i'\in A_i, a_i\neq a_i'$. \end{proposition} \begin{proof}